Contract Logix Publishes “Contract Management at Manufacturing Companies: Roles, Tools, Challenges & Obstacles”

 New Research Study Uncovers the Contract Lifecycle Management Environment at Pharmaceutical, Consumer Goods, Industrial Machinery and Other Manufacturing Sectors

-Lowell, MA – January 25, 2017 – Contract Logix, LLC – a long-time developer of Contract Lifecycle Management (CLM) software solutions – announced today the publication of a study of contract management professionals from numerous manufacturing sectors regarding the tools they use, the challenges they encounter, and the obstacles that prevent them from optimizing their contract lifecycle.
+Lowell, MA – Contract Logix – a long-time developer of contract lifecycle management (CLM) software solutions – announced today the publication of a study of contract management professionals from numerous manufacturing sectors regarding the tools they use, the challenges they encounter, and the obstacles that prevent them from optimizing their contract lifecycle.
 Entitled “Contract Management at Manufacturing Companies: Roles, Tools, Challenges & Obstacles,” the study stems from a survey of 550 individuals who are responsible for creating, editing or managing contracts at their organizations but do not use purpose-built contract lifecycle management software.

 This study found that the most commonly used tool in manual contract management across all respondents was email, but findings vary by manufacturing sector.
 Other findings of interest include: